ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ```

 ## Credits
-* dreamsyntax | lead Developer | for starting this project/everything
+* dreamsyntax | Lead Developer | for starting this project/everything
 * DonutStopGaming | Developer | major contributions to chunks, P3/AI partner mapping, Airbug, CoasterFix, GravitySwitchers, PlayerPointer, SuperShadow, structs analysis, and numerous other address discoveries, and much more.
 * LimblessVector for his work on identifying objects, work on the initial memory list, SinglePlayer Widescreen Hack, Stray Pixel under HP Bars fix
 * TheHatedGravity for red/yellow TrueBlackShadow textures, Additional work on widescreen gncp patches, HD font, v1.2+ MenuUI, v2.0 Banner, and a ton of testing